 Many organizations work with The Congressional Award to develop America’s young people.
 Youth-focused and service organizations throughout America have recognized the potential of our young citizens when we strive to raise the bar.
 A partnership with The Congressional Award allows an organization’s participants to incorporate their activities into their pursuit of the Award.

 The Partner Toolkit is designed to support organizations wishing to offer The Congressional Award as an opportunity for their membership.
-Other useful resources for promotional purposes are our Annual Report to Congress and Informational PowerPoint.
+Other useful promotional resources are our Annual Report to Congress and Informational Presentation (PDF download / PowerPoint download).

 Our official partners are listed below.
 Please note that there are a vast number of other organizations whose activities align with our program requirements.